 First, proper marketing is essential to your business.
 Finding consistent clientele is needed, as jobs come and go quickly.
 Oftentimes, business owners contact through inbound strategies but don’t touch the outbound realm.
 Being willing to cold call, advertise your business, and create connections with potential clients is important.
 Most importantly, reaching out to contractors who have copious amounts of work will benefit your business the most.

-Once you have properly marketed your painting business, it is important to create positive relationships with your clients, whether that be contractors or individuals.
+Once you have properly marketed your painting business, it is important to create positive relationships with your clients, whether they be contractors or individuals.
 Marketing isn’t just about getting your name out there but creating a good reputation for your company’s name.
-A great way to establish a good reputation is having professional communication between clients and employees.
+A great way to establish a good reputation is to have professional communication between clients and employees.
 Another great way to create trust is always being willing to go above and beyond.
 Marketing is key to growing your business.
 A business appraiser will analyze your marketing strategies when valuing your business.
 If you have questions about the value of your painting business schedule a free consultation with Peak Business Valuation.

 If marketing is done appropriately and connections are maintained, you will receive recurring revenue.
 This means you will spend less time on the marketing side and more time on increasing revenues.
 This brings success and increases the value of your business.

 A great source of recurring revenue comes from working with housing developments or large commercial construction projects.
 This provides more work, increased revenue, and a stronger reputation for future clients.
 Pay specific attention to gaining this type of revenue as it will increase the value of your business.
 In addition, recurring revenue decreases owner dependency.

 As a business appraiser, Peak Business Valuation will value recurring revenue higher than other revenues as it brings down owner dependency and increases the value of the business.
 See also, Growing your Business Through Recurring Revenue.